Skip to main content

 Space specs: Sports equipment workshop and storage room

 On winter weekdays between Thanksgiving and Easter, Lyons Davidson often found himself feeling lonely while tuning and waxing skis by himself in the basement.
 He decided that if he were working in a more inviting place, his wife Sarah and their daughters might keep him company.
 So, Lyons turned an unused L-shaped bonus room into a sports equipment storage and rehab center, complete with a large flat-screen television.
-Not limiting themselves to wintry pursuits, the Davidsons are year-round athletes and have quite a collection of bikes: road bikes, triathlon racing bikes, mountain bikes, cyclocross bikes, and Wisper e-bikes to name a few.
-They can afford all those bikes with the help of quad bike finance UK.
+Not limiting themselves to wintry pursuits, the Davidsons are year-round athletes and have quite a collection of bikes: road bikes, triathlon racing bikes, mountain bikes and cyclocross bikes, to name a few.
 The addition of a 40-foot- long bike rack along one wall helps keep the bikes from getting in a tangle.
 In addition, the room features storage for helmets and training tools specific to their sports and a display space for the many medals and trophies they have accumulated during competition.
 Now that everything has an official home, Lyons can keep his tools and equipment organized and within easy reach, cutting down on time spent tending the equipment and allowing him more time to enjoy it.

 Name: Tommy Green